ItaloHugoMDS/Simon-Game-Project---PIC18F4520---Milford-4x20-BKP/README.md

-# Genius-Game-Project---PIC18F4520---Milford-4x20-BKP
+# Simon-Game-Project---PIC18F4520---Milford-4x20-BKP

-This is the C code to the Genius Game project.
+This is the C code to the Simon Game project.
 The software was compiled using the XC8 compiler in the MPLAB X (v.5.50) platform.
 The hardware of this project was created and tested on the Proteus (v.8.13) platform.
 It was used a PIC microcontroller (PIC18F4520) and a Milford-4x20-BKP.